Easy Accurate Reading and Writing of Floating-Point Numbers

 \beginsection{Reading}

-The {\tt MantExpToDouble} algorithm computes the closest (binary) floating-point number to a given number in scientific notation by finding the power-of-2 scaling factor which, when combined with the power-of-10 scaling specified in the input, yields a rounded-quotient integer which just fits in the binary mantissa.
+The {\tt MantExpToDouble} algorithm computes the closest (binary) floating-point number to a given number in scientific notation by finding the power-of-2 scaling factor which, when combined with the power-of-10 scaling specified in the input, yields a rounded-quotient integer which just fits in the binary mantissa (having {\tt dblMantDig} bits).

 The first argument, {\tt lmant}, is the integer representing the string of mantissa digits with the decimal point removed.
 The second argument, {\tt point}, is the (decimal) exponent less the number of digits of mantissa to the left of the decimal point.
 If there was no decimal point it is treated as though it appears to the right of the least significant digit.
 Thus {\tt point} will be zero when the floating-point value equals the integer {\tt lmant}.